mohammadtaherri/flutter_flexible_ui/packages/flutter_adaptive_ui/README.md

 1. `breakpointData` param that is passed to constructor.
 2. If `breakpointData` param is null(no param is passed to constructor), It will obtain `breakpointData` from nearest `Breakpoint` (InheritedWidget) in widget tree.
-3. If there is no `Breakpoint` in widget tree above this widget, it will use default sizes.
+3. If there is no `Breakpoint` in widget tree above this widget, it will use the default sizes.

-Use this param to override default sizes or sizes that obtain from nearest `Breakpoint`:
+Use this param to override the default sizes:

 1. Use `Breakpoint.of(context)` to obtain `breakpointData` from nearest `Breakpoint` and then override sizes by calling `copyWith()` method:
 ```dart